ywarezk/biorad-web-course/README.md

 - Urls
 - Database & Models
 - Template
 - Student Ex.
-Create a Django project and Django app with a url that displays an hello world message
+Create a Django project and Django app with a url that displays an hello world message from a template

 #### Django Templates